 Asthma triggers could be divided into allergic and non-allergic factors.
-The common allergic triggers include house dust mites, pollen, and animal allergens.
+Common allergic triggers include house dust mites, pollen, and animal allergens.
 The common non-allergic triggers include viruses (common colds, flu), exercise, cold air, weather changes, and air pollution (including cigarette smoke).

 In case of noticing any of the symptoms mentioned above or in case of repeated episodes of bronchitis, one should visit a doctor.
 Early treatment helps control symptoms and possibly prevent asthma attacks.

-If diagnosed with asthma, your doctor will create an asthma action plan for your child which can help the child and/or the caregiver monitor it.
+If diagnosed with asthma, your doctor (Best Child Specialist in Vijayawada – Dr. Vijay Kumar) will create an asthma action plan for your child which can help the child and/or the caregiver monitor it.